waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 Hint: $ man crontab will give you examples for entries.

 TODO: add example entries; lazy!

-Crontab entry : every 24 hours at LEAST -> on boot Crontab entry : every 24 hours at exact time -> machine runs 24 / 7
+ - Crontab entry : every 24 hours at LEAST -> on boot
+ - Crontab entry : every 24 hours at exact time -> machine runs 24 / 7
-Crontab entry : every WEEK -> 24 / 7 machine
+ - Crontab entry : every WEEK -> 24 / 7 machine
-Crontab entry : add to /etc/cron.daily OR /etc/cron.weekly -> add SCRIPT to DIRECTORY
+ - Crontab entry : add to /etc/cron.daily OR /etc/cron.weekly -> add SCRIPT to DIRECTORY

-TODO: Logrotate!
+TODO: Logrotate.
+Still?!

 [^1]:  More about this below.